argilla-io/argilla/argilla/docs/getting_started/huggingface-spaces.md

 To enable [persistent storage](https://huggingface.co/docs/hub/spaces-storage#persistent-storage), go to the "Settings" tab on your created Space and click on the desired plan on the "Persistent Storage" section.

-> For more information about the persistent storage plans, check the [documentation](https://huggingface.co/docs/hub/spaces-storage#persistent-storage).

 If you haven’t enabled persistent storage, Argilla will display a warning message by default.
 To prevent this warning from appearing if you don’t need persistent storage, set the environment variable `ARGILLA_SHOW_HUGGINGFACE_SPACE_PERSISTENT_STORAGE_WARNING` to `false` in "Settings" > "New variable".
 This will suppress the warning message.

 ## Configure the Space secrets

-Secrets can be configured as optional settings to secure your Argilla Space.
+[Secrets](https://huggingface.co/docs/hub/spaces-overview#managing-secrets) can be configured as optional settings to secure your Argilla Space.

-> For more information about the difference between environment variables and secrets, check the [documentation](https://huggingface.co/docs/hub/spaces-storage#persistent-storage).

 The Argilla template allows you to configure the credentials for the default users: `owner`, `admin` and `annotator`.
 It will also allow you to configure the name of the default workspace.